Frequently Asked Questions

 What is bankruptcy?

 Bankruptcy is a legal process that allows an individual to be relieved of most or all of their debts.
+Alternatively, a consumer proposal for debt provides a structured way to repay a portion of the obligations while avoiding the legal implications of bankruptcy.

 Who can declare bankruptcy?

 Bankruptcy can be filed by an insolvent person who owes more than $1,000 and is unable to pay their debts in the normal course.
+Alternatively, a Canadian consumer proposal provides a structured way to manage debts through partial repayments, offering a viable solution to avoid bankruptcy.

 Can I declare bankruptcy without using a Licensed Insolvency Trustee?